piyushverma001/Colorizer/README.md

 This project is based on a refrence from a research paper titled 'Colourful Image Colorization' authored by

 ## Project Directory
 The directory includes app.py as the main flask server application.
 It misses a directory named model which stores the binary caffe model for prediction.
-The moodel is linked at __ due to file size limit on Github.
+The model folder is linked at __ due to file size limit on Github copy it in the same directory as project.

 ## Requirements
 The project needs to be installed with following requirements